 It sometimes feels like we’re trying to recycle the world because there is no end to what you can recycle or reuse if you put your mind to it.

-Cardboard boxes and packaging material which we gain from receiving in the thousands of products into our warehouses most probably generate our biggest opportunity for recycling, although it does take some time and organisation to process and ensure that as much gets recycled as possible.
+Cardboard boxes and packaging material from the thousands of products we receive most probably presents our biggest opportunity for recycling, although it does take some time and organisation to process and ensure that as much as possible gets recycled.

-Where possible, we try to reuse any clean cardboard boxes for our customer orders as well as reusing previously received packaging material, from packing chips to scrunched up paper or bubble wrap.
+Where possible, we try to reuse any clean cardboard boxes for our customer orders as well as reusing previously received packaging material, and this ranges from packing chips to scrunched up paper or bubble wrap.

-For any cardboard which we can’t reuse ourselves, our partnership with SnatchPac Ltd, a local transport company supplies our warehouse with stillage bins which we fill up with flattened cardboard and then taken away for recycling on a regular basis.
+Any cardboard which we can’t reuse ourselves is recycled by SnatchPac Ltd, a local transport company who supply our warehouse with stillage bins which we fill up with flattened cardboard.
 This service is offered completely free to us, as it’s SnatchPac own mission to recycle cardboard in order to create brand new products and many more fresh new boxes from reprocessing the old ones.

 All used paper goes through a cross-cut shredder which generates a lot of shredded paper, this then gets a second life as we will use it as packaging inside cardboard boxes when we are dispatching smaller, more delicate items.
 Even the used cardboard egg trays from our on-site coffee shop, The Garden Room, are re-used as packaging!

-Our senior partner Robert Hall’s favourite example of our green packaging is our mutual arrangement with a local foam cutting company, who allow us to collect all of the offcuts which they cannot use and would normally go to landfill.
+Our senior partner Robert Hall’s favourite example of recycling is our mutual arrangement with a local foam cutting company, who allow us to collect all of the offcuts which they cannot use and would normally go to landfill.
 We then use these foam offcuts as packing inside boxes and to wrap delicate items on pallets, it’s a win-win for both of us and the environment!